hirune924/uv-dash/docs/user-guide.md

 3. The app gracefully shuts down
 4. Status returns to **"Ready"**

-### Windows: Terminal Window Behavior

-**Note for Windows Users**: When running Python applications on Windows, a black terminal window may appear alongside the UV Dash interface.
-This is due to technical limitations in how Windows handles background processes.

-**Important Information**:
-- **Keep It Minimized**: We recommend minimizing the terminal window instead of closing it
-- **Don't Close It**: Closing the terminal window (clicking the X button) will stop your application, equivalent to clicking the "Stop" button in UV Dash
-- **Normal Behavior**: This is expected behavior on Windows and does not indicate an error
-- **Application Still Works**: Your application functions normally despite the visible terminal window

-**Why This Happens**: Windows requires visible console windows for certain types of background processes, and completely hiding them would prevent proper process management and logging.

-**Best Practice**: Simply minimize the terminal window to the taskbar and continue using UV Dash normally.

 ### Editing App Settings

 Click the **Edit** button (pencil icon) to modify: